Watch instead of read

 Please note that after you have passed the deficiency test(s) you will not receive a diploma or certificate.
 To pass the test you need to have obtained at least 5.5 points on a scale of 1-10.
-If you pass the test(s), you will meet the admission requirements of HAS University of Applied Sciences and will therefore be admitted to the programme if you also meet all other admission requirements.
+If you pass the test(s), you will meet the admission requirements of HAS green academy and will therefore be admitted to the programme if you also meet all other admission requirements.
 The results of the test(s) cannot be used to meet the admission requirements at other universities in the Netherlands.

-If you want more information about the deficiency tests please contact International Office.
+If you want more information about the deficiency tests please contact our International Office.